 There is currently no national monitoring system in Australia for the movement of native seed.
-Making tracks - Where does seed come from and where does it go?, 11 a report for Project Phoenix, recommended that a seed collection tracking app that can be used on a mobile device would benefit the whole sector and be a useful means of ensuring that native seed is collected using a uniform methodology to sell seed in the national marketplace.
+Making tracks - Where does seed come from and where does it go?, 11 a report for Project Phoenix, recommended that a seed collection tracking app that can be used on mobile devices would benefit the whole sector and be a useful means of ensuring that native seed is collected using a uniform methodology to sell in the national marketplace.

 The app could be used in seed collection in the field, and photographs and GPS location could also be captured.
-It would also be beneficial for licensing agencies, as relevant data could be provided to the licensing body annually as a condition of the licence.
-In the future, if such an app is introduced and linked with licensing bodies, this could eventually take the place of the need to apply for paper licences and permits.
+It would be beneficial for licensing agencies, as relevant data could be provided to the licensing body annually as a condition of the licence.
+In the future, if such an app were introduced and linked to licensing bodies, this could eventually replace the need for paper licences and permits.

 Licensing systems aim to manage remnants of bushland and collect data on seed collection: the app could address both issues.
-A useful next step may be for the government to form a working group with representation from the whole sector to agree in detail how the app will work.
+A useful next step may be for the government to form a working group with representation from the whole sector to agree in detail on how the app will work.